BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 ---
 # ASLR Introduction

+Address Space Layout Randomization : Randomizes an exe or dll's loaded address each time the application starts.

 Compilers on Windows take a *preferred base* address parameter which sets a base memory addresses of an executable when loaded.

-`/REBASE`: compiler flag that allow DLLs to rebase to a different base address within a process if there is a conflict with another DLL.
+- `/REBASE`: compiler flag that allow DLLs to rebase to a different base address within a process if there is a conflict with another DLL.

-`/DYNAMICBASE`: is "ASLR".
+- `/DYNAMICBASE`: is "ASLR".
 Forces rebase behavior as a standard, all executables will have a randomized base address.
 Visual Studio now enables this by default but a lot of older IDE's don't.

-Native DLLs for the basic SYSTEM processes are loaded, randomized, and deconflicted at system boot but do not change until reboot.
+Native DLLs for the basic SYSTEM processes are loaded, randomized, and deconflicted at **system boot** but do not change until reboot.
 Any further DLLs needed by an exe are loaded, randomized, and deconflicted, but a previously loaded SYSTEM DLLs retain their initial base addresses.

+Limited Randomization:
 32-bit ASLR with standard entropy only randomizes 8 bits of an address STATIC      | RANDOM | STATIC
 00000000 | 11111111 | 00000000 00000000